Bigger, perhaps. Or highly specialized. Or nonsecular. Each a beautiful school in its own way.

-Some lovely, effective, child-centered schools are omitted from the Alternative School Directory because of their larger size or other factors.
+Some lovely, effective, learner-centered schools are omitted from the Alternative School Directory because of their larger size, religious orientation, or other criteria.
 We do recommend them to families when they’re likely to be a good fit.
 Click on the school names to learn more.

 Offering French, Spanish, and English immersion education to pre-K–5th grade children, Austin International School’s unique trilingual program sets high academic and social standards in a secular and truly multicultural community.
 (North Austin)